Working at height in Herne Bay

 The Herne Bay building portfolio

-What we test on a typical Herne Bay engagement reflects the wider commercial geography of the town.
-On the ground we cover coastal hospitality and tourism, retail and town-centre commercial, and council and Canterbury district estate alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is anchors that pre-date the current BS EN 795 specifications, fixings into masonry that have weathered against the substrate, and listed-building consent constraints on any replacement specification.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+What we test on a typical Herne Bay engagement follows the building stock along the seafront and through the town.
+On the ground we cover coastal hospitality and tourism, retail and town-centre commercial, and the council and Canterbury district estate, with the healthcare and care-home stock and the light-industrial units at Altira Park rounding out the work.
+The defining inspection pattern across this mix is anchors that pre-date the current BS EN 795 specifications, fixings into masonry that have weathered against the substrate in the salt-laden coastal air, and listed-building consent constraints on any replacement specification.
+Each defect is captured in photographs, pinned to its location on a roof plan, and measured against the manufacturer’s repair specification; where the manufacturer cannot be identified or the installation pre-dates current standards, we fall back on the British Standard that applies to that type of system.
+The result is one written compliance pack — enough to satisfy your own H&S team, an insurer’s review, and any audit that lands, all from the same set of documents.

 Areas of Herne Bay we regularly attend